by Bertille Ossey-Woisard and Gaelle Geoffroy Mon Jun 30, 10:27 AM ET

 A council representing the auction industry also accuses the Internet trader of breaking a French law that requires all auctioneers to be approved by the state.

+According to eBay, the total value of items sold on its trading platforms in 2007 was nearly 60 billion dollars."
 I'm glad this is over.......you don't know how embarrassing this is to the couture world, not to mention when you're walking down the side walk and you know that "THEY" know that you have "ONE OF THOSE" purses........it brings a tear to my eye that the madness has finally stopped and we can all now go back to our regular lives......I'm going to hug my Kate Spade and hold her close as to know that her authentic loveliness is forever held special, closely in my heart!
 And for all you FAKERS OUT THERE, YOU SHOULD BE ASHAMED OF YOURSELVES!!!!!!!!!!

 No comments: